Mayta Vásconez

-María Isabel Vásconez Gomezcoello (born 4 June 1990), known as Mayta Vásconez, is an Ecuadorian footballer who plays as a midfielder for Ups Carneras.
+María Isabel Vásconez Gomezcoello (born 4 June 1990), known as Mayta Vásconez, is an Ecuadorian footballer who plays as a midfielder for Carneras UPS.
 She has been a member of the Ecuador women's national team.

 Club career

 Vásconez played for Spanish Segunda División club UE Sant Andreu from early to mid 2015.

 International career

 Vásconez played two matches for Ecuador at senior level during the 2014 Copa América Femenina.
 She retired from international football the next year by not being selected for the 2015 FIFA Women's World Cup despite she was at the time the only female footballer formed in Ecuador who was playing in Europe.